Related articles

 Calibration sessions can take many forms, but at MaestroQA, we see most customers take one of two approaches:

-Calibration sessions can include leadership, graders, and even agents.
-We recommend regularly including different stakeholders outside of graders in the calibration process to ensure alignment across all levels of the organization and to tap into different perspectives of the grading standard.
+Calibration sessions can include leadership, graders, and even the call center agents.
+We recommend regularly including different stakeholders outside of graders in the calibration process to ensure alignment across all levels of the organization and to tap into different perspectives of the grading quality standards.

 QA teams often rely on spreadsheets to facilitate the call calibration process.
 For example, graders input their scores into spreadsheets.
 Benchmark graders use spreadsheets to run calculations and determine team alignment.
 This approach requires considerable administrative work for CX leaders and opens the door to unreliable QA data.
 “There’s so much data all over the place that it’s tough to track how things are progressing and trending,” Rorke said.